 - artist statements

-And there’s no need to have a draft for an in-person conference because our consultants love to help writers brainstorm!
+And there’s no need to have a draft for an in-person conference because our consultants love to help you brainstorm!
 We are here to help during any and all stages of the writing process, from brainstorming to editing.
 During a conference, writers can expect our consultants to be active readers.
-We focus on the writer’s goals and concerns and provide practical feedback by asking questions and helping writers think through the possibilities in their writing.
+We focus on your goals and concerns and provide practical feedback by asking questions and helping you think through the possibilities in your writing.

-We begin by asking each writer about their project and what they’d like to work on together.
-It’s always helpful when a writer brings any notes or drafts they've written, as well as a copy of the assignment if the project is for a class.
+We begin by asking you about your project and what you’d like to work on together.
+It’s always helpful when you bring any notes or drafts you’ve written, as well as a copy of the assignment if the project is for a class.

 We invite our busy Cornish writers to submit drafts online.
 Online, consultants respond to a variety of writing concerns, such as:

 - How can I achieve better organization in my paper?

 - Does the tone of my cover letter sound professional?
 How could I make it more polished?